THE AFFILIATE MARKETING PRIMER

 In terms of payouts in setting up affiliate programs, a guideline you might consider following is: Commission rates can be higher for higher cost-to-price ratio ("high-margin") goods (such as books or software that can be downloaded by or emailed to customers).

 Another is that a high first purchase commission (if you allow affiliates commissions on future purchases from customers they have introduced to your company) is an incentive to affiliates to attract new customers.
-Ken Evoy, of SiteSell.com, values new customers so highly that he's even willing to pay affiliates more than his net cost for first purchases of MYSS!.
+(Ken Evoy, of SiteSell.com, values new customers so highly that he was even willing to pay affiliates more than his net cost for first purchases of MYSS!, back when it was sold.)

 One other option you might wish to consider is paying your highest-producing affiliates a larger commission - either a larger percentage, or perhaps a bonus based on number of or dollar amount of sales in a given month.
 You could also reward affiliates for giving you great product or marketing ideas you use.
 It makes sense to reward the people who are helping you the most...
 Plus this is a fine incentive to other affiliates to try harder.